 The Bohmian explanation so appeals to common sense that you might think it would be universally accepted as the most sensible interpretation of quantum mechanics.
 However, it has not been terribly popular among physicists.
 There are several reasons:

 - Many physicists use the calculations of quantum mechanics without bothering about the physical reality that quantum mechanics describes.
 Quantum mechanics has been successfully used to develop computers and all the other electronic gadgets of our age.
 So physicists can accept the original interpretation of quantum mechanics, the Copenhagen Interpretation, without much concern about its descriptions of reality or whether these create any paradoxes.
-They are satisfied to follow the prescription that goes along with the Copenhagen Interpretation, “Shut up and calculate.”
-1This quote is sometimes incorrectly attributed to Richard Feynman.
-It was written by physicist, David Mermin.
-The entire quote is: "If I were forced to sum up in one sentence
+They are satisfied to follow the prescription that goes along with the Copenhagen Interpretation, “Shut up and calculate.” [cm_simple_footnote id=”1″]

 - The Copenhagen Interpretation is considered to be simpler as the Bohmian Interpretation requires an additional equation.
 However, the downside of the Copenhagen’s simplicity is that it leaves unexplained mysteries, especially, the Measurement Problem.